Nissan Silvia: S13

-S13 Silvias were initially powered by the CA18DE and CA18DET engines carried over from the end of S12 production, with an intercooler added to the CA18DET for a slight increase in stability and power.
-The naturally aspirated engine was offered in the J's and Q's model, while the turbocharged engine came in the K's.
-In mid-1990, (for the 1991 model year) the SR20DE and SR20DET engines debuted, offering improvements across the board in power and torque due to increased displacement and a more efficient turbocharger than was offered on the previous cars.
+In January 1991, the SR20DE and SR20DET engines debuted, offering improvements across the board in power and torque due to increased displacement and a more efficient turbocharger than was offered on the previous cars.
 On top of this, the SR motor later debuted another variant of the platform known simply as the "blacktop".
 Identifiable by its black and silver rocker-cover (as opposed to the traditional red/silver cover), it featured a number of minor changes, which resulted in little performance gains.
 It is vastly different from the more powerful "notch top" used in the S14 and S15 variants.
 One of the simple changes that were made between the CA generation and the SR generation was the switch to a single colour paint job instead of the two-tone colour sets that were previously offered, with only a few two-tone colour options available.

-The S13 Silvia coupé was made from 1988 to 1994, overlapping with the S14 Silvia when it was introduced in 1993.
+The S13 Silvia coupé was made from 1988 to 1993, overlapping with the S14 Silvia when it was introduced in 1993.
 In the U.S., the S13 was replaced after the 1994 model year by the new S14 design, however it lived on in Japan for a few years with a major facelift, the revised 180SX Type X/Type S/Type R in 1996.
 This is known as the "Kouki" generation, while the previous (or 'middle') generation was referred to as "Chuki" (the earliest generation was referred to as "Zenki").
 Sold alongside the then-current S14 models, these Kouki models featured newly designed tail-lights and a redesigned aero body kit, along with being outfitted with an airbag.
 The 180SX hatchback remained in production until 1998.